tec1group/Hardware/Z80Bus/Readme.md

 I have been involved with and designing boards for the RC2014 system and have to say the ease of creating boards, and the solidity and neatness of plugging those boards into a base-board, all lined up like little soldiers, was very appealing to me.
-And then I came across another similar design that attaches to the Amstrad line of Z80 machines allowing easy expansion, called the X4 system which has become a defact standard for the CPC line of machines.
+And then I came across another similar design that attaches to the Amstrad line of Z80 machines allowing easy expansion, called the X4 system which has become a defacto standard for the CPC line of machines.

-This was the insparation for the Z80Bus X4 Board and I had to make it available for the TEC-1.
-But first, we need an Adapter!
+This was the insparation for the Z80Bus X4 Board and I had to make it available for the TEC-1 community.
+But first, we need an [Adapter](https://github.com/Gonzo-XIII/TEC-1_Hardware/tree/master/Z80Bus/TEC-1_Adapter)!

 ## The Future
 With the release of the Z80Bus Standard, including the KiCAD footprints and Gerbers so people can print their own Z80Bus system board,